Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Mucadeya

-If you want to have a look in an old kura (warehouse) filled with traditional Japanese charms be sure to leave time to visit Mucadeya.
+If you want to have a look in an old Kura (warehouse) filled with traditional Japanese charms, be sure to leave time to visit Mucadeya.

-At the front of the building you can find a small shop filled with locally produced goods such as Kawagoe Tozan (a traditional fabric) and traditional ornaments and crafts.
+In front of the building you can find a small shop filled with locally produced goods such as Kawagoe Tozan (a traditional fabric) and traditional ornaments and crafts.

 Behind the shop is a café where you can try seasonal dishes, traditional desserts, and a ceremonial cup of matcha with wagashi sweets.
 Inside the rooms are many antiques and seasonal decorations and flowers that will bring an appreciation of the value each season holds.
 They even have the original telephone from when it was first installed.

-If you’d like to try a rental kimono they have a variety to choose from including Kawagoe Tozan.
+If you’d like to try a rental kimono, they have a variety to choose from including Kawagoe Tozan.
 Don’t forget to book an appointment before arriving.

 <Mucadeya>